alexdlaird/java-ngrok/docs/integration.md

 Whatever the case may be, using [JUnit's `BeforeAll` and `AfterAll`](https://junit.org/junit5/docs/current/api/org.junit.jupiter.api/org/junit/jupiter/api/BeforeAll.html) fixtures are a good place to hook `java-ngrok` in to your integration tests.
-This snippet builds on the Dropwizard example above, but it could be easily modified to work with other frameworks.
+This snippet builds on the Dropwizard example above, but it could be modified to work with other frameworks.

 ```java
 @ExtendWith(DropwizardExtensionsSupport.class)